-The Robert Wenthold Fellowship supports NIDCD intramural research training of the most highly promising postdoctoral research fellows seeking to become independent investigators and leaders within the mission areas of the NIDCD.
-A Wenthold Fellow is encouraged to design a research training and career development plan that takes advantage of the multi-disciplinary training, dedicated core facilities, and breadth and depth of communication sciences expertise within the NIDCD intramural research program.
+The Robert Wenthold Fellowship supports NIDCD intramural research training of promising postdoctoral research fellows seeking to become independent investigators and leaders within the mission areas of the NIDCD.
+A Wenthold fellow is encouraged to design a research training and career development plan that takes advantage of the multidisciplinary training, dedicated core facilities, and breadth and depth of communication sciences expertise within the NIDCD intramural research program.
 NIDCD intramural research includes basic and clinical studies of normal and disordered processes of hearing, balance, taste, smell, voice, speech, and language.

 - A curriculum vitae with bibliography.

 - Up to three publication reprints written as first or co-first author.